-The median house price in Brompton is $1.1 million, having surged 21.8% over the past year.
-The current median weekly rent is $620.
+Brompton has a median house price of $1.2 million, which has risen by 3% year-on-year.
+The current median weekly rent is $642.
 This gives a gross rental yield of approximately 2.9%.
 The median monthly mortgage repayment is $1,733.

 Brompton is served by 2 schools, including 1 primary, 1 special.
 The average ICSEA score is 1006, which is around the national average of 1,000.
 Public transport access includes 10 bus stops.
 The crime rate in the Charles Sturt LGA is higher than average at 13,703 incidents per 100,000 population.

-From an investment perspective, Brompton offers a gross rental yield of 2.9%, rated as low yield.
-Property prices are near the state median ($1.1M/$950K).
-The price-to-income ratio of 12.0x is considered stretched.
-House prices have moved +21.8% year-on-year.
+On the investment side, The gross rental yield works out to roughly 2.9%, which reads as low yield.
+Property prices are near the state median ($1.2M/$950K).
+The price-to-income ratio of 12.3x is considered stretched.
+House prices have moved +3.0% year-on-year.
+Population growth of +1.1% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.